10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “You need to give your spouse a list of exactly what changes they need to make.”

 “Spiritual” narcissists use religious activities to convince others they are changing.
 They might go to a care group at church, attend a few counseling sessions, post religious material on social media, or claim to have had a “come to Jesus” moment.
-However, if they declare they have changed after only a short time, it’s a sure sign that they are still manipulating.
+However, if they declare they have changed after only a short time, it is a sure sign that they are still manipulating.

 A counselor skilled in working with emotional and narcissistic abusers can identify their foundational deficits and problematic behaviors.
 Highly trained pastoral or Christian counselors can address the abuser’s spiritual issues.
-It’s not the spouse’s job to identify these foundational deficits, know how to resolve abusive behaviors, or teach a spouse decent behavior that most children have adopted by the age of eight.
+It is not the spouse’s job to identify these foundational deficits, know how to resolve abusive behaviors, or teach a spouse decent behavior that most children have adopted by the age of eight.
 This is the job of parents in childhood and professionals in adulthood.

 Here are just a few ways an abuser’s actions will show change is beginning: